- Download our Moving to Ireland Guide (PDF)

-One of the most beautiful countries in Europe, Ireland offers expats all manner of lovely accommodation options, and the type of housing largely depends on the city or county.
+One of the most beautiful countries in Europe, Ireland offers expats all manner of lovely accommodation options, and the type of housing largely depends on the city or county an expat settles in.
 Whether looking for a country home, a beachside cottage or a modern city apartment, expats have a range of accommodation types to choose from, the specifics of which will often come down to lifestyle and location of employment.

 When looking for accommodation in Ireland, it is important to consider a property’s proximity to work, good schools and public transport, especially in the larger cities.
 Public schools in Ireland generally give priority to children in their catchment areas.
-Since places are often limited, parents should try to secure accommodation close to a school if they want to send their children there.
+Since places are often limited, parents should try to secure accommodation close to a particular school if they want to send their children there.

 It is also worth noting that in Irish cities, as in most major cities around the world, the further away from public transport a property is, the cheaper it is.